-0%.
-The Fund does not make sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+N/A. This Fund does not make investments that are aligned with the EU Taxonomy.

 What is the minimum share of socially sustainable investments?

 Not applicable as this Fund does not commit on making sustainable investments.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?